We Find the Best Attorneys

-The Bankruptcy Code provides protection for both the debtor and the creditor.
-It protects the debtor by requiring that creditors cease formal and informal collection activities.
+The Bankruptcy Code protects both the debtor and the creditor.
+It covers the debtor by requiring that creditors cease formal and informal collection activities.
 It protects creditors by forcing debtors to document their assets in writing and during a formal examination.
-This disclosure allows the court to decide if you have the ability to pay or if you meet the qualifications to discharge your debt.
+This disclosure allows the court to decide if you can pay or meet the qualifications to discharge your debt.
 Your bankruptcy attorney in Philadelphia initiates the legal process by filing a petition citing the appropriate chapter.

 - Chapter 7: You receive a complete discharge of your debt.
-If you have assets, a trustee oversees a liquidation and your creditors receive any cash proceeds.
+A trustee oversees a liquidation if you have assets and your creditors receive cash proceeds.

 - Chapter 11: A debtor (usually a business) works with creditors to establish a plan to reorganize and pay some or all the debt.

-- Chapter 12: Family farmers and fishermen can reorganize their debt and arrange to pay some or all of it to their creditors.
+- Chapter 12: Family farmers can reorganize their debt and arrange to pay some or all of it to their creditors.

 - Chapter 13: This chapter is sometimes called the "wage-earner" plan.
 If you have a "regular income," it allows you to establish a repayment plan.
-To qualify, your debt must meet certain guidelines and you must complete your repayment within three to five years.
+To qualify, your debt must meet specific guidelines, and you must complete your repayment within three to five years.

 - Chapter 15: Applies to parties involved in foreign court cases.

 Bankruptcy is a formal legal process.
 You must comply with strict rules and guidelines and appear at court-ordered hearings.
 Philadelphia attorneys work with you to gather the required information and submit necessary documents on your behalf.
 They help you comply with court requests and prepare your responses.
 They represent you during hearings and work to provide an outcome that gives you the financial relief you need.